 One person sends money to another, and their account balance is adjusted accordingly.

 The biggest difference is the fact that cryptocurrency is not backed up by gold, silver or government’s official currency.
 Rather, it’s peers’ belief in the value of the currency.

 So why does it seem so difficult and people cannot get their head around it?

 Well… That’s mostly because the mechanism behind sending the currency is a little bit more complicated than that.

-Let’s break it into steps:
+Let’s break cryptocurrency into steps:

-#1 To be able to send money, you have to set up a wallet.
+#1 To be able to send money, you have to set up a cryptocurrency wallet.
 The account and the idea behind it are similar to a well-known online bank account.
 You can see your balance, choose an amount you want to transfer, enter the recipient’s details and click ‘Send’.

 #2 After you click ‘Send’, a message with your and recipient’s details will be sent to a particular cryptocurrency network.
 This prevents theft, and previously mentioned, double spending.